 She received the 2011 Fritz Roethlisberger Memorial Award for the Best Paper in the Journal of Management Education for an article on group leadership.
 She is also the recipient of the Peter J. Frost Mentoring Award (2017) and the Susan B. Herman Distinguished Service Award (2014) of the Management and Organizational Behavior Teaching Society.
 She served that Society as president from 2010 to 2013.

 Dr. Andre received a Ph.D. in Organizational Psychology from The University of Michigan, an M.A. in Film Studies from The University of California at Los Angeles, and a B.A.
 (Cum Laude) in English from Cornell University.

-Her articles have been published in such journals as Business Horizons, the Non-Profit Quarterly, the Journal of Business Ethics, the Journal of Management Education, Economic Development Quarterly, The New York Times, Across the Board, the Journal of General Management, the Journal of Small Business Management, and Management International Review.
+Her articles have been published in such journals as Business Horizons, The Non-Profit Quarterly, Journal of Business Ethics, the Journal of Management Education, Economic Development Quarterly, The New York Times, the Journal of Small Business Management, and Management International Review.

 She is a member of the Academy of Management, the Authors Guild, the Management and Organizational Behavior Teaching Society, and ShHair (Save Our Historic Hanscom Area Resources).
 She is a life member of the Appalachian Mountain Club and the Sierra Club, and a member of the Council of 1000 of the Natural Resources Defense Council.

 She has held professional positions at IBM, General Motors, and MCA, Inc., and has been a visiting professor on the Semester at Sea voyage; L'Ecole Superiere du Commerce, Reims, France; the University of Waikato, New Zealand; and the Ulster University in Belfast, Northern Ireland.